-Established in 1996, TDI Brooks provides high-quality analytical services and scientific interpretation with a focus on petroleum geochemistry, surface geochemical exploration, oil spill response, environmental chemistry, and environmental assessments via our laboratory affiliate, B&B Laboratories.
-We have established a highly technical, state-of-the-art laboratory facility in College Station, Texas, and now direct an accomplished, motivated, and competent staff with a broad range of published expertise in geochemical and environmental chemistry as well as in biological, geological and physical oceanography.
+Our highly technical, state-of-the-art laboratory facility in College Station, Texas staffs accomplished, motivated, and competent individuals with a broad range of published expertise in geochemical and environmental chemistry as well as in biological, geological and physical oceanography.

-From determining trace contaminants in sediment, soils, tissue, and water to oil spill response, we have extensive experience with programs such as NOAA’s Status and Trends Mussel Watch (1999-currently), United States Fish and Wildlife Analytical Control Facility (2002-currently), and our involvement in oil spill response as with Mississippi Canyon 252 (Deepwater Horizon) Natural Resource Damage Assessment (2010-currently).
+From oil spill response programs to determining trace contaminants in sediment, soils, tissue, and water, we have extensive experience with programs such as NOAA’s Status and Trends Mussel Watch (1999-currently), United States Fish and Wildlife Analytical Control Facility (2002-currently), Natural Resource Damage Assessment (2010-currently), USEPA, USGP and BOEM programs along with our involvement in the oil spill response at Mississippi Canyon 252 (Deepwater Horizon).

 With a client base of federal and state agencies as well as the private energy and environmental industry, we have over 20 years of experience, our staff is skilled in trace organic contaminant analyses in soil, sediment, water, and tissue matrices over a wide range of techniques as evidenced by the team’s extensive experience and involvement in the trace contaminant-monitoring program for the US Fish & Wildlife Service (USFWS), by our operation of the National Oceanic & Atmospheric Administration (NOAA) National Status & Trends Program, Natural Resource Damage Assessment (NRDA) and by the completion of several U.S. Environmental Protection Agency (USEPA) contracts.